18F/project-guide/CONTRIBUTING.md

 Our process for changing the guide is as follows:

 1. You'll file an issue asking for a style change.
 (Be sure to let us know why you made the request!)
-1. Members of the content guild will discuss the proposed change and open an emoji vote on your issue.
+1. Members of the product team will discuss the proposed change and open an emoji vote on your issue.
-1. After ~5 days, our guild will close voting.
+1. After ~5 days, we will close voting.
 We'll either implement your change or leave you a note explaining why we chose not to.